MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`tagSource`** - **Tag source**<br>
 `string`.
 Required when `action = create`.
 Allowed values: `auto` (Git tag), `manual` (User specified tag).
 Default value: `auto`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the tag to be used for release creation.
-The 'Git tag' option automatically takes the tag which is associated with the Git commit.
-Use the 'User specified tag' option to manually provide a tag.
+Specifies the tag you want to use for release creation.
+The `auto` (Git tag) option automatically uses the tag that is associated with the Git commit.
+Use the `manual` (User specified tag) option to manually provide a tag.
 <!-- :::editable-content-end::: -->
 <br>